This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 7. Shark Tank has lost the quality of pitches it once had.
 Now its pretty much all the same stuff with “Subscription boxes” or Subscribe this or that.
 There is maybe one good pitch every 5-6 episodes.

-8. Most of them are rich jerks.
+8. Most of them are rich.
 I stopped watching it because Donray, Baldey, Mark make me want to puke everytime they want to break it off in someone.
 Kevin has issues about being short and bald. if any lady or man dated him it would be all about the money.
 Thinks he is gods gift to man kind, NOT.

 9. WilliamdweRt says